 Mountain climbing was the most important thing for me, hundreds of mountains all over the world.
 I could not imagine my life without my big passion.
 Suddenly my life was over...
 I thought.
 Everything I read about my illness was looking in one direction, downhill.

-OMS and I
+Overcoming MS and I

 A few months later I discovered the Overcoming Multiple Sclerosis website.
 I was happy, the site was filled with positive stories and ways to supress the illness.
 I immediately started the diet, meditation and took the supplements.
 And I discovered more.
 Exercising was something I was already doing all my life.
 But despite all the effort I put into it everything continuted to detoriorate.
 There was a moment when walking became very difficult, I discovered my toes of my right leg were not working any more and the right side of my body got weaker and weaker.